Nemo64/marco-zone/_posts/2020-04-04-docker-uses-over-100-percent-cpu.md

 ---
 title:       Docker for mac uses over 100% cpu while doing nothing
-description: I use a mac and docker is already fairly inefficient.
-But it seems the interface in the background might be an even worse offender.
+description: I use a docker for mac which has some performance problems.
+But it seems the interface in the background might also have some flaws.
 categories:
     - Software-Development
 date:        2020-04-04 20:00:00 +0200